eloylp/go-kit/README.md

 ### Public key infrastructure (PKI)

-Sometimes generating self signed certificates it something useful.
+Sometimes generating self signed certificates its something useful.
 Maybe you just want encryption and identity its not as such important.
 This could be the case of tests.
 This library provides a tool for that.
 Lets go through an example:

 ```go
 package main